frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

-characteristics which are their own and which they alone can give: their gentle warmth and untiring generosity, their love for detail, their quick-wittedness and intuition, their simple and deep piety, their constancy" (Josemaría Escrivá, *Conversations*, Point 87).
+characteristics which are their own and which they alone can give: their gentle warmth and untiring generosity, their love for detail, their quick-wittedness and intuition, their simple and deep piety, their constancy" (J. Escrivá, *Conversations*, Point 87).

-Pope St. John Paul liked to say that every man coming into the world is entrusted to the care of a woman.
+Pope St. John Paul liked to say that every man coming into the world is entrusted to the care of a woman (John Paul II, Apostolic Letter, *Mulieris dignitatem*, Point 30, August 15, 1988).

 He liked to say that while both parents play a role, it\'s the woman in particular that teaches the man what it means to be human.
 Ultimately, she teaches him what it means to love, and then this is his greatest maturity.

 One American educationalist says that every baby coming into the world comes into the world like a self-satisfying, hedonistic gorilla.
 The